Civil legal system based on Portuguese civil law; no judicial review of legislation.

 Capital gains tax

-10% over dividends distributed to the shareholders.
+In general, 10% over dividends distributed to the shareholders.
 The taxable amount shall be assed based on the company’s financial accounts on an annual basis.
-The law foresees an exemption on dividends paid by the company to an Angolan shareholder (tax resident) which is not exempt from tax, provided that the following requirements are met:
+The law foresees an exemption on dividends paid by the company to an Angolan shareholder (tax resident) which is subject to Corporate Tax (“Industrial Tax”), even if exempted from it, provided that the following requirements are met:

 Capital gains due on sale of shares